Jump to Recipe Print Recipe

 HINT: I used a standing mixer because holding an electric mixer for 10 minutes would be rough for me.
 Note you can use either for the whipping.

-Step 2: Pour the flour and baking soda into a bowl and whisk to blend.
+Step 2: Pour the flour and baking powder into a bowl and whisk to blend.
 Sift the flour mixture into the whipped egg mixture a little at a time.
 This is important to remove any lumps.

 VERY gently fold the flour into the sponge batter, each sifting.
 You want to be careful not to over-mix because you will lose the bubbles that make this cake airy and fluffy!